Why are we so obsessed with having clear skin?

 Here’s what I’ve been using to help reduce my acne scarring:

-I apply a face wash to the bristles of my brush and then scrub my face gently to help remove dead skins and lighten my acne scars.
+I apply a face wash to the bristles of my brush and then scrub my face gently to help remove dead skin and lighten my acne scars.
 It’s made a huge difference.

 Before acne, masks were a rare treat but now that clear skin has become a mission, I’ve started using masks more frequently.
 I was gifted the Loreal Detox Clay Mask at the launch of Loreal Elvive’s Curl Pride and decided to try it one night after my skin was looking dull.
 It really works!
 I use it once a week now.